Pet Daily Ration Calculator

 How does sterilisation affect my pet's ration?

-Sterilised animals tend to have a basal metabolism about 15-20% lower.
+Sterilised animals tend to have a basal metabolism about 15 to 20 percent lower.
 They may need a slightly smaller ration or an activity level adjusted to Low in the calculator to avoid weight gain.
+The hormonal changes after the procedure alter how the body stores fat and burns energy, making vigilance over the food bowl even more important for long-term health.

 Can I use this calculator for puppies?